“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 Bill’s Packing Rules of Thumb:

-> Old adage: Pack half the stuff—bring twice the money!
+> Adage: Pack half the stuff—bring twice the money!

 > Resist the urge to pack more “just in case“—they’re called stores!